Understanding Infrastructure as Code (IaC): A Comprehensive Guide

 Properties:

-GroupDescription: Allow HTTP and SSH
+GroupDescription: Allow web traffic and restricted SSH

 SecurityGroupIngress: